 Ground spices or freshly grated?

 You can find containers of whole nutmegs in the spice aisle at most well-stocked grocery stores.
-Grate the nutmeg with a sharp food razor or grating tool just before adding it to the biscotti dough.
+Grate the nutmeg with a sharp food razor or this grating tool I have in my kitchen, just before adding it to the biscotti dough.

-If you’ve never made your own biscotti before, this easy biscotti recipe is the perfect way to start.
+If you’ve never made biscotti before, this easy biscotti recipe is the perfect way to start, and making it is much easier than you would think!

-You start by mixing the ingredients together to form a thick dough.
-Divide this stiff dough into two logs about the length of your baking sheet.
+On a lightly floured surface, divide this stiff dough into two logs about the length of your baking sheet.

-As difficult as it will be to resist biting into these as soon as they come out of the oven, make sure to let them cool first!
+As difficult as it will be to resist biting into a crunchy cookie as soon as they come out of the oven, make sure to let them cool on a wire rack first!

 Everyone knows that biscotti are best served with something hot to dunk them in!
-Regular brewed coffee or strong espresso is the traditional dunker of choice, but why not get a little creative to make your biscotti breakfast even more fun?
+A freshly-brewed hot cup of coffee or strong espresso is the traditional dunker of choice, but why not get a little creative to make your biscotti breakfast even more fun?

-The lightly sweetened cookies pair well with sweeter beverages like homemade Hot Chocolate and White Chocolate Mocha.
-For a breakfast combination that ginger lovers will go crazy for, try gingerbread biscotti with a Cookie Butter White Chocolate Mocha too!
+The lightly sweetened cookies pair well with sweeter beverages like our homemade Hot Chocolate and White Chocolate Mocha.
+Or, for a breakfast combination that ginger lovers will go crazy for, try gingerbread biscotti with a Cookie Butter White Chocolate Mocha too!

-Once you’ve mastered the art of homemade biscotti, there are nearly endless combinations of flavors and mix-ins to try!
-These Peppermint Chocolate Biscotti with white chocolate drizzle are a hit at Christmas cookie exchanges.
+Once you have mastered the art of homemade biscotti, there are nearly endless combinations of flavors and mix-ins to try!
+These Peppermint Chocolate Biscotti with white chocolate drizzle are a hit at Christmas cookie exchanges and make a great gift!

 From more ginger cookie variations to revamped childhood favorites, we have all the cookie recipes you need to satisfy your sweet tooth all year long.